ElhamTimory/Elham-Timory-AI-Portfolio/Lab-02-Digital-Image-Processing/README.md

 ## Problem Statement

-The purpose of this lab was to understand how computers store and process digital images.
+This lab was about understanding how computers store and process digital images.
 An image may look simple to us, but a computer sees it as a group of numerical pixel values.

 In this lab, I explored how changing those pixel values affects the way an image looks.
 I worked with grayscale conversion, brightness, contrast, filters, and edge detection.